Inbibo/adonisfx_docs/docs/documentation/maya/locators.md

 ## AdnLocatorRotation

-AdnLocatorRotation is the Adonis locator for visualizing the angle between three transform nodes.
+AdnLocatorRotation is the locator for visualizing the angle between three transform nodes.
 When connected to its corresponding AdnSensorRotation, angle, angular velocity or angular acceleration can be visualized via coloring, providing feedback for setting up the deformer.

 ### How to use